New Zealand Visitor Visa Guide for Indian Citizens

 5. Transit Visa

-Purpose: To transit through Auckland International Airport for up to 24 hours.
+Purpose: Transit through Auckland International Airport for up to 24 hours.

 Total cost